Truxa

 Truxa is a 1937 German drama film directed by Hans H. Zerlett and starring La Jana, Hannes Stelzer, and Ernst Fritz Fürbringer.
 It is a Circus film, based on a novel by Heinrich Seiler.
-The film was released in the United States and was one of the most successful German films show in America that year.
+The film was released in the United States and was one of the most successful German films shown in America that year.

 It was remade in Britain the following year as Star of the Circus.